Chapter 4. Opening Files

 For the project containing the current state of this book, the picker looks like this:

 Figure 16.
-Telesscope Picker
+Fzf picker

 The input area is actively focused and currently in Insert mode, so you can just start typing the name of whatever file you want to open.
-This is a “fuzzy search”, (a concept popularized by Sublime Text) which means you can skip letters, saving you oh-so-precious milliseconds.
+This is a “fuzzy search”, (a concept popularized by Sublime Text) which means you can skip letters, saving oh-so-precious milliseconds.
 For example, if I type ch3, my list gets filtered down to the following files:

-telescope ch 3 dark
+fzf ch 3 dark

 Figure 17.
 Pick Chapter 3